NHS staff believing career progression is fair at work for all staff

-- in all 4 broad regions of England, and all 4 types of NHS trust, White staff were more likely than staff from all other ethnic groups combined to say that their trust gave all staff an equal chance of promotion or career progression
+- in all regions of England, and all types of NHS trust, White staff were more likely than staff from the Other ethnic group to say that their trust gave all staff an equal chance of promotion or career progression

 The ethnic categories used in this data

 For this data, ethnicity is broken down into 2 broad ethnic groups: